sains1/temporal-dotnet-generators/README.md

 }
 ```

-The test above isn't very useful as we're just asserting the NSubstitute behaviour, but we can use this to test workflows and verify that our activity delegates have been invoked.
+The test above isn't very useful as we're just asserting the NSubstitute behaviour.
+However, it becomes more useful when we want to test Workflow executions and verify that our activities are being called correctly.

 ## Debugging the code generators